replit/river/README.md

 # River

-River is a framework designed to create long-lived streaming Remote Procedure Calls (RPCs) with features tailored to modern web applications.
-By combining JSON Schema support, full-duplex streaming, service multiplexing, and transparent reconnect support.
-River offers developers a solution for building scalable and resilient RPC services.
+River allows multiple clients to connect to and make remote procedure calls to a remote server as if they were local procedures.

 ## Long-lived streaming remote procedure calls

 River provides a framework for long-lived streaming Remote Procedure Calls (RPCs) in modern web applications, featuring advanced error handling and customizable retry policies to ensure seamless communication between clients and servers.

-River provides a framework similar to tRPC (Typed RPC) and gRPC(Google Remote Procedure Call) but with additional features:
+River provides a framework similar to [tRPC](https://trpc.io/) and [gRPC](https://grpc.io/) but with additional features:

 - JSON Schema Support + run-time schema validation
 - full-duplex streaming